 2. APPLICATION AND RELATED POLICIES

 2.1 This Policy applies to all members of the University community, whether they are in the University’s learning or work environment, on or off campus, or interacting through social or other electronic media.
-The learning and work environment encompasses any setting where University learning, work or other activities take place, whether in the classroom, lab, in other teaching, research, study or office settings, in a University student residence or in connection with clubs or sport teams.
+The learning and work environment, whether it be on or off campus, encompasses any setting where University learning, work or other activities take place, whether in the classroom, lab, in other teaching, research, study or office settings, in a University student residence or in connection with clubs or sports teams.

 3.1 This Policy must be read and interpreted within the context of the overarching purposes referred to in section 1.